 A barista brews coffee with a Chemex.
 Credit: Quentin Café

 Grinding is key to great coffee.
 First, it’s important to grind right before brewing, otherwise your coffee will go stale.
+Again, this should be understood before you attempt to master any otherbarista techniques.

 Secondly, you need to understand the importance of grind size for different brew methods and extraction.
 The finer the grind size, the faster the rate of extraction and the slower the flow of water.
 This is because the water has direct contact with more of the coffee’s surface, and also because there are smaller gaps between the grounds.